Farama-Foundation/Gymnasium/docs/environments/atari/index.md

 > Version v5 follows the best practices outlined in [[2]](#2).
 Thus, it is recommended to transition to v5 and
 > customize the environment using the arguments above, if necessary.

 For each Atari game, several different configurations are registered in Gymnasium.
-The naming schemes are analgous for v0 and v4.
+The naming schemes are analogous for v0 and v4.
 Let us take a look at all variations of Amidar-v0 that are registered with gymnasium:

 |Name                          |`obs_type=`|`frameskip=`|`repeat_action_probability=`|`full_action_space=`|